Every year, thousands of restaurants are hit with lawsuits ranging from $50,000 to several million dollars.

 - Clean up spills immediately to prevent slips and falls.

-- Clear direction will lead the fewest injuries.
+- Give clear direction.
+This will lead the fewest injuries.
 Company incentives to encourage long-term employment are positive signs of management control.

 Here is the minimum recommended restaurant insurance coverages: